 If your WiFi connection (or broadband in general) is too slow, the streaming device can’t keep up – you will ‘finish’ watching the preloaded part before the next one had enough time to download, and your programme will STOP, until the device can fill the buffer again – i.e., download the next chunk.

 Most Smart TVs and streaming boxes can connect to the internet via WiFi.
-WiFi’s been getting faster and more reliable in recent years – but its performance depends on many factors.
+WiFi’s been getting faster and more reliable in recent years – but its performance depends on a lot of factors.

 The first issue is the location of your router (that’s the box connected to your broadband provider’s hole-in-the-wall – some providers call it “the hub”).
 If your router is in one room, and your telly is in a DIFFERENT room, the WiFi connection will deteriorate as it travels between the walls.

 Sometimes, it’ll still be good enough – but if the rooms are on different floors, or if you have particularly thick walls – by the time the WiFi signal meets your TV or streamer, it might not be good enough for a fast, stable connection.